-(B) If the employer does not furnish the required payroll report and does not pay the applicable premium and/or the premium security deposit within the twenty day period referred to in paragraph (A) of this rule, the bureau of workers' compensation or its authorized agent shall immediately make an assessment of the premium due from the employer, in accordance with sections 4123.32 and 4123.37 of the Revised Code.
+(B) If the employer does not pay the applicable premium or penalty within the twenty day period referred to in paragraph (A) of this rule, the bureau or its authorized agent shall immediately make an assessment of the amount due from the employer, in accordance with sections 4123.32 and 4123.37 of the Revised Code.
 The assessment shall be based on such information as may be in the possession of the bureau.

-(E) In the event a petition objecting to the assessment is duly filed by the employer, the matter shall be referred to the administrator of workers' compensation, who may refer the matter to be set for a hearing before the bureau of workers' compensation adjudicating committee.
+(E) In the event a petition objecting to the assessment is duly filed by the employer, the bureau shall reexamine the assessment.
+The matter shall then be referred to the administrator of workers' compensation, who may refer the matter to be set for a hearing before the bureau of workers' compensation adjudicating committee.
 The notice of hearing shall be mailed to the petitioner by certified mail and to its representative, setting forth the date, time and place of the hearing.
 It will be mailed to the parties, as indicated above, not less than fourteen days before the date of such a hearing.
 In justifiable cases an emergency hearing may be arranged.

-(F) A copy of the administrator's finding and order of the administrator shall be mailed by certified mail to the party assessed and by regular mail to the representative of such a party.
+(F) A copy of the administrator's finding and order shall be mailed by certified mail to the party assessed and by regular mail to the representative of such a party.

 (G) If the administrator orders the employer to pay the assessment, payment shall become due ten days after the notice of the finding and order of the administrator was mailed to such employer.